PART I. SHEMINI ATZERET, RAINMAKING, AND THE 1948 BOSTON BRAVES

 2. Rain Dancing

 To invoke the power of the g-ds, their worshipers would perform various rituals, including rain dances.
-The Native American dances were very intricate.
+The dances of the Indigiouness People of the Americas were very intricate.
 The headdresses, costumes, and jewelry, were also designed to have special significance, and were usually only worn once a year for their designed purpose – to bring forth rain through ritual and dance.

 A few more rain dances from around the world: